Paddy Agnew (Irish republican)

-Although not on hunger strike, he was elected as a Teachta Dála (TD) for the Louth constituency at the 1981 general election, topping the poll.
-He did not take his seat.
+Although not on participating in the 1981 hunger strike, he was elected as a Teachta Dála (TD) for the Louth constituency at the 1981 general election, topping the poll.
+He did not take his seat, as he remained in prison.
 The other successful Anti H-Block candidate was Kieran Doherty, who was elected in Cavan–Monaghan and died on hunger strike.

-Agnew was released from prison in 1986 and joined the Gerard Halpenny Sinn Féin cumann in Dundalk, where he remains an active member of the party.
+Agnew was released from prison in 1986 and joined the Sinn Féin cumann in Dundalk.